-JDP students earn doctoral degrees in politics and social policy, psychology and social policy, population studies and social policy, and sociology and social policy.
+JDP students earn doctoral degrees in politics and social policy, psychology and social policy, demography (population studies) and social policy, and sociology and social policy.
 These titles reflect a fundamental characteristic of the program: students are simultaneously full members of their disciplinary departments and participants in an inter-disciplinary community.

 For graduate students in economics, we also offer a special non-degree fellowship to be completed in the third or fourth year of graduate school.

 Students in the Joint Degree Program must first be admitted to the University by their home (disciplinary) department, and then by the multidisciplinary social policy faculty.
 Only those who are admitted by both committees will be eligible to participate in the program, insuring complete integration of the students into their disciplinary departments as well as the social policy community.
 The application process, outlined below, differs based on the students’ home departments.

 Students interested in the joint degree with sociology or population studies have the option of applying to the program at the time of their initial application to the Graduate School.
 Otherwise, students may apply to the program after their first or second year of graduate study.
 Students applying after their first or second year of graduate study must complete the internal application for admission by March 3 and submit to Regina Leidy, program administrator for the joint degree program.